The Projective Dynamic Logo Framework:

 D23 |

 Theorem: the exponent 18 in Geff ∼ ε18 is a topological necessity.
-K₄ is homeomorphic to S², and its homology imposes exactly the decomposition 18 = 6+5+4+3.
-The same S² invariant explains the maximum electron count per period in the periodic table: both are consequences of the three-dimensionality of space. |
+K4 is homeomorphic to S2, and its homology imposes exactly the decomposition 18 = 6+5+4+3.
+The same S2 invariant explains the maximum electron count per period in the periodic table.
+The S2 topology also forces n = 3, providing the geometric chain for the double determination of VC in D48. |

 |